 Maryland does not, however:

 - Do enough to remove guns from domestic abusers and other dangerous people;

 - Impose significant requirements on most long gun transfers; or

 - Allow local governments to regulate firearms.

 Maryland had the 12th lowest rate of gun deaths per capita among the states in 2014.
 In that year, 544 people died from firearm-related injuries in Maryland.
-According to data compiled by Mayors Against Illegal Guns, in 2009, Maryland supplied the 18th lowest number of crime guns to other states per capita, and it imports many more crime guns from other states than it exports.
+Between 2010 and 2015, Maryland supplied the 12th lowest number of crime guns to other states per capita, and it imports many more crime guns from other states than it exports.

 Maryland Firearms Laws